The Simulated Catalogue of Optical Transients and Correlated Hosts (SCOTCH): Introduction

 There is precedent to the use of host galaxy libraries in supernova simulations.
 In \texttt{SNANA}, \texttt{HOSTLIB}s were first used to model Poisson noise in simulated bias corrections for SN~Ia distances for the Joint Lightcurve Analysis \citep{2013Kessler_JLA, 2014Betoule_JLA}. \texttt{HOSTLIB}s were similarly used to forecast constraints for the Nancy Grace Roman Space Telescope \citep{2018Hounsell_WFIRST}.
 The Pantheon \citep{2018Scolnic_Pantheon} and DES 3-year \citep{2019Abbott_DES, 2019Brout_Cosmology} SN~Ia-cosmology analyses further extended the scope of these files to account for correlations between SN properties and host galaxy stellar mass.
 An alternative machine learning-based simulation, \texttt{EmpiriciSN} \citep{Holoien2017}, employed a library of photometric host galaxy data in SDSS to generate synthetic light curves of SNe~Ia.

 As part of the recent Dark Energy Survey (DES) cosmology analysis using photometrically-identified SNe~Ia, \citet{Vincenzi2021} expanded the \texttt{SNANA}-specific \texttt{HOSTLIB} framework to realistically simulate SN host galaxies by class using a set of physically-motivated \texttt{WGTMAP} files.
-To account for contamination from non-Ia classes, their simulation includes core-collapse SNe (CC~SNe, including II and Ib/c) and considers the dependence on host galaxy mass and star formation rate for each SN type.
-The resulting SN~Ia+CC~SN simulation of host properties and SN-host correlations shows excellent agreement with DES data, and this simulation is now in use as a training set for photometric classifiers (M\"oller 2022, \textit{in prep.}).
+To account for contamination from non-Ia classes, their simulation includes CCSNe (including SNe~II and Ib/c) and considers the dependence on host galaxy mass and star formation rate for each SN type.
+The resulting SN~Ia+CC~SN simulation of host properties and SN-host correlations shows excellent agreement with DES data, and this simulation is now in use as a training set for photometric classifiers (M\"oller et al. 2023, \textit{in prep.}).

-In this work, we extend the results of \citet{Vincenzi2021} by simulating additional supernovae and other non-SN transients, incorporating correlations with hosts across a wider range of properties, and separately validating hosts of different classes across these properties.
-We extrapolate information from archival events, mostly at low-redshift, to a high-redshift simulated sample of galaxies via associations in intrinsic---rather than observed---properties.
-In doing so, we encode correlations for each transient class to significantly higher redshifts ($z\sim3$) than the ranges spanned by currently-available observations. \catname~\footnote{\url{https://zenodo.org/record/6601211\#.Ypjd6pDMLhM}} can be used to test classifier algorithms and alert broker systems, examine the effects of contamination on cosmological analyses, and model selection biases in current and upcoming transient/host galaxy surveys.
+In this work, we extend the results of \citet{Vincenzi2021} by simulating additional classes of supernovae and other non-SN transients, incorporating correlations across a wider range of host galaxy properties, and separately validating hosts of different classes across these properties.
+We extrapolate information from archival events, mostly at low-redshift, to a high-redshift simulated sample of galaxies via associations in intrinsic --- rather than observed --- properties.
+In doing so, we encode correlations for each transient class to significantly higher redshifts ($z\sim3$) than the ranges spanned by current observations.
+Due to a lack of high-$z$ evidence, the most practical option is to assume no redshift evolution of the observed transient-host relationships in the local universe and smoothly extrapolate transient rate models measured at low redshifts.
+Therefore, the simulation is likely to become increasingly inaccurate at higher redshifts, and \catname~\footnote{\url{https://zenodo.org/record/7563623\#.Y8_2my9h2yA}} by itself should not be used for precision cosmological forecasts or high-redshift transient analyses.
+However, the catalogue can be used to test classifier algorithms and alert broker systems, examine the effects of contamination on cosmological constraints, and model selection biases in current and upcoming transient/host galaxy surveys.